crate/dbt-cratedb2/README.md

 ## `psycopg2`
 By default, `dbt-cratedb2` installs `psycopg2-binary`.
-For more information, please visit [psycopg2 notes](./docs/psycopg2.md).
+For more information, please visit [psycopg2 notes].

 ## Contribute